SASA Winter League

 Racing protocols become more apparent (for instance, the posting of DSQs and DNFs are after each) and course officials are more likely to be carrying clipboards!
 There is usually a minimum age specified (around 8).

 These are for experienced racers and are a step up from the Club Nationals.
 The GBR series is run on indoor and outdoor artificial slopes, organised by Snowsports England, Snowsports Wales and Snowsports Scotland.
 They are open to registered racers only.
-Entry is determined by selecting the racers with the lowest seed points first.
+For U14 upwards, entry is determined by selecting the racers with the lowest seed points first.
 There are two runs on two different courses and racers must finish both to count.
 As it is a series of races (typically around nine or ten), there is a series result, but results are also given for individual races.
 For U12 and below, non seeded races are run in a similar format to the Club Nationals.

 The reason that most of us started skiing, there are too many to mention individually, but it is possible to find something to suit your ability.
 As with the artificial races, http://gbski.com is a good place to check what is on, but it is worth asking around the club for recommendations if you are unsure where to start.There is usually a minimum age specified (around age 8).

 Popular races are the English Ski Championships held in Bormio every February half term as well as the Anglo Scottish Ski Championships in early January (in Crevacol for 2017) and the International Ski School Championships in March (in Pila for 2017).
 As with artificial racing, there is racing for both individuals and teams.